-Options Implications Preferred Implement the East-West Connectors programme, including construction of a link road A business case for the East-West Connectors programme, with a 10-year budget of \$19 m, was approved by NZTA in October 2017.
+Options Implications Preferred Implement the East-West A business case for the East-West Connectors Connectors programme, including construction of a link road A business case for the East-West Connectors programme, with a 10-year budget of \$19m, was approved by NZTA in October 2017.
 This programme has informed the Council's budget development for the 2018-38 long term plan and has been moderated to 30 years, taking into account affordability.
 As it is a high-level programme, further business cases will be developed for individual projects to establish viability and to secure funding.
 Two projects have been proposed for the 2018-21 period.
 The Link Road has been proposed for 2023-26 at a cost of \$11.6m Do not implement any projects within the proposed East-West Connectors programme Development in the airport and town centre areas would be constrained because of the limited capacity of Kāpiti Road and congestion would increase on Kāpiti Road, affecting the level of service